aboutcode-org/scancode-workbench/docs/source/ui-reference/table-view.rst

 file size, etc) and package information (package type, primary language of package) that was detected.

-The columns can be sorted as well as shown or hidden based on what the user’s preferences or using preset groups.
+The columns can be sorted as well as shown or hidden based on what the user preference is.
 Searching for specific clues (license names, copyrights, etc.) is also available in this view.

 ..
 Note::
   The data in tableview is only available if corresponding options were enabled when performing the scan.